 Note: This is considered a TS template change which would benefit other API specifications work in the future.
 Hence, REL needs to be asked to introduce the above resolution as part of the TS template.

+R01: Incorporated comments received in Hawaii F2F meeting.
+Also an FFS put in place to add a Note which captures the essence of what CR70 was intending to do in aNote fashion (as opposed to a figure)

 Impact on Backward Compatibility